-Holly Sonders Sizzles In Racy ‘S&M’-Inspired Thong Lingerie As A Tribute To Rihanna
+Holly Sonders Sizzles In Racy 'S&M'-Inspired Thong Lingerie As A Tribute To Rihanna

-Holly Sonders recently paid tribute to Britney Spears in a sultry upload that caused a heatwave on social media, but her latest snap saw her honor another international pop icon.
-The former Fox host took to Instagram on Sunday, January 17, and treated her 542,000 fans to two sultry images that referenced Rihanna and one of her more infamous music videos, much to their delight.
+Holly Sonders recently paid tribute to Britney Spears in a sultry upload that sizzled on social media, but her latest snap saw her honor another international pop icon.
+The former Fox host took to Instagram on Sunday, January 17, and treated her 542,000 fans to two sultry images which referenced Rihanna and one of her more infamous music videos, much to their delight.

-Sonders wore an outfit that was inspired by the singer’s famous hit “S&M” and its accompanying video.
+Sonders wore an outfit inspired by the singer's popular hit "S&M" and its accompanying video.
 The golfer revealed that the song has been a constant in her life for years, which is why she decided to recreate the risque imagery from the video in her latest shoot.

 The first snap depicted Sonders facing the camera and cheekily sticking her tongue out.
-She held a whip in her right hand and rocked a one-piece lingerie set that was made up of a leather bra and straps that attached the material.
+She held a whip in her right hand and rocked a one-piece lingerie set that was made up of a leather bra and straps which attached the material.

 "Smokin' hot," wrote one Instagrammer, adding some flame emoji for extra sizzle.